 Title and description will tell us what the story is about.
 Date will tell us when the story was published.
 And link will lead us to the webpage with the original content.

-Depending on how content provider prefers to deliver information in his RSS feed these elements may have a different order or even not be used at all.
+Depending on how the content provider prefers to deliver information in his RSS feed these elements may have a different order or even not be used at all.

 A very important question is 'how much content' or 'how many items' are there in each RSS feed.
 It all depends on a content provider and how many latest updates it wants to show.
 It can be 10, 20, 50, 100 or just a few RSS items.
-It can be any finite number when new items replace old ones showing you a certain number of latest updates.

 It is a common mistake to assume that you can view all news and updates ever published by a content provider.
-No, only a given number of latest news are available via RSS feeds.
+No, only a given number of the latest news are available via RSS feeds.